20 of the Most Common Bug, Insect, and Pest Phobias

 crane fly

-There are many theories as to why the fear of crane flies (aka: mosquito eaters) is so common.
+There are many theories as to why the phobia of crane flies (aka: mosquito eaters) is so common.
 For some, it seems to be the spindly legs.
 In others, the resemblance to mosquitoes may cause this fear to occur in conjunction with anopheliphobia.

 This resemblance to mosquitoes can also spark panic in those suffering from cnidophobia, even though crane flies don’t actually have the ability to sting.
 Whatever the cause, however, this phobia is surprisingly common and can be difficult to treat.